People

 Oana Birceanu, NSERC Post-doctoral Fellow 2019-2021.
 Oana is an Assistant Professor in Physiology and Pharmacology at Western University

 Carly Graham, Postdoctoral researcher 2019-2021 co-supervised with Chris Somers at University of Regina.
-Carly is a researcher at McMaster University.
+Carly is a faculty member at University of Regina.

 Meghan Fuzzen, Postdoctoral researcher 2017-2020.
 Meghan is a researcher at the University of Waterloo